 - Safe and responsible hunting on the preserve is encouraged.
-We promote safe hunting experiences and protect deer by educating users of the hiking trail and their dogs to be respectful of hunters and deer during season, including winter deer yard season.
-Hikers should always wear orange during hunting season, on all hikes.
-Bird hunting including waterfowl is allowed; please find sections of the pond away from trails as a courtesy.
+We promote safe hunting experiences and protect deer by educating users of the hiking trail and their dogs to be respectful of hunters and deer during all seasons, including winter deer yard season.
+Hikers should always wear orange during all hunting seasons, on all hikes.
+Bird hunting — including waterfowl and more — is allowed; waterfowl hunters should please find sections of the pond away from trails as a courtesy.
 Please contact RRCT or others to determine precise land ownership and required notices if you plan (perhaps not allowed) trapping or deer stands on any section of the preserve.

 - Please be respectful of all abutting private lands.

 - Contact RRCT, CCLT, The Town of Cumberland, or the Town of North Yarmouth with questions about the evolving plans and activities at the preserve.
 RRCT and CCLT manage recreational issues for the FAA.